gmac/constellation-js/README.md

 Constellation grid Node object; use a Const.Grid to create and manage node instances.
 Grid nodes have the following properties:

 - id: unique identifier for the node.
 Don't touch this.
-- x: X-coordinate of the node.
+- x: horizontal coordinate of the node.
-- y: Y-coordinate of the node.
+- y: vertical coordinate of the node.
 - to: Table of connections to other nodes.
 Seriously, don't touch this.
 - data: A data object of user-defined data attached to the node.